Dyson Ball Animal 2 Review

 For the furniture test, the Animal 2 did about average.
-This model reached 5.5"-6" under our simulated box sofa — about half as far as the top models.
+This model reached 5.5"-6" under our simulated box sofa — about half as far as some of the top models.
 The maximum reach is also about average, measuring in at 32' with 30' of that being cord.

 Hard Surface Cleaning

-The Ball Animal 2 did very well in the rice test, picking up all of the debris on the first pass.
+The Animal 2 did very well in the rice test, picking up all of the debris on the first pass.
 However, it did not continue this performance with our flour test, a tough one for many of our contenders.
-It collected all of the flour off of the surface of the floor, but left plenty of residual debris in the cracks — even after multiple passes.
+It collected all of the flour off of the surface of the floor but left plenty of residual debris in the cracks — even after multiple passes.

 — David Wise and Austin Palmer